alantech/iasql/postmortems/006 - Postmortem for internet gateway route being deleted from default vpc route table.md

 ## Summary

 The internet gateway route have being deleted from the default vpc's route table by the `delete_all_records` method on test accounts.
-This has been an issue in the past for Codedeploy but something changed in AWS over the weekend (march 17th-19th) that made the failure appear on tutorials tests (Django and Prisma) blocking the whole test suite.
+This has been an issue in the past for Codedeploy but something changed in AWS over the weekend (March 17th-19th) that made the failure appear on tutorials tests (Django and Prisma) blocking the whole test suite.

 ## Timeline